yibeichan/COMM160DS/README.md

 ## Contribution

-The current repo is maintained by @yibeichan only.
-Feel free to open an PR if you identify any errors here.
+The current repo is created and maintained by Yibei Chen with the assistance of ChatGPT.
+Feel free to open an PR if you identify any errors.
 You are welcome to use/fork this repo for your own course.